syncfusion-content/blazor-docs/blazor/heatmap-chart/getting-started.md

 [Getting Started with Syncfusion Blazor for Client-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio)

 [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli/)

-N> You can also explore our [Blazor HeatMap Chart example](https://blazor.syncfusion.com/demos/heatmap-chart/default-functionalities?theme=bootstrap5) that shows you how to render and configure the heatmap chart.